ministryofjustice/analytics-platform-control-panel/doc/running-devcontainer.md

 This will allow you to use git while working in the container.

+### Environment variables

+Download a copy of a working `.env` file from [1Password](https://ministryofjustice.1password.eu/vaults/skgdudwgk3ojqiwigoxrmpngle/tags/fioo45n5zohrdsf6mkdikito4d/osqkxdboemvpsgl4g2zt3kyuia).
+Copy the contents into a `.env` file in the root directory of the project.

+See [Control Panel settings and environment variables](environment.md) for details of other settings and environment variables.

 ## 1. Building the Dev Container
 You will need Docker Desktop along with VSCode and the Dev Container extension installed to build the container.